telerik/blazor-docs/components/calendar/navigation.md

 The user can click on an item in the current view to go to the more detailed view.
 They can click the current range at the top to navigate to the larger view where navigating bigger portions of time is easier (for example, years, or even decades).

-You can control the initial view by setting the `View` property to a member of the `Telerik.Blazor.CalendarView` enum as listed above.
+To control the initial view, set the `View` property to a member of the `Telerik.Blazor.CalendarView` enum as listed above.

-You can control how much detail the user can go into by setting the `BottomView` and the `TopView` property to the same enum.
-Once the user reaches this top or bottom view, clicking the items selects them and does not navigate to a more detailed view.
+To control how much detail the user can go into, set the [`BottomView` and the `TopView`](#topview-and-bottomview) property to the same enum.

-The `TopView` cannot be more detailed than the `BottomView`.

 >caption Control current view and how deep the user can go